mihael-tunik/CombsOnGrid/README.md

 Can be used for building custom scenarios in C++ code (check out tests_OEIS() function for working example)

+*Update 26/03/25:* core algorithm can be generalized multidimensional boxes (see directory ./new for details).

 ## Motivation
 Arbitrary combinations on the grid can be computed directly by well-known algorithm for 1d-array
 ```